engineersunit/java-notebooks/memory-bank/systemPatterns.md

    - Notebooks are exploratory and do not impose structure on demos.
    - Cross-links are documentation-level only (no Java code dependencies across demos).

+5) Output abstraction via IO.println
+   - All demos should use a tiny helper class `IO` to write output: `IO.println(...)`.
+   - `System.out.println(...)` is refactored to `IO.println(...)` via codemod to keep a consistent output abstraction.
+   - Intentional limitations:
+     - Do not alter `System.out.print` or `System.out.printf` (format semantics and partial-line output are preserved).
+     - Preserve tutorial snippets shown inside String literals, text blocks (`""" ... """`), char literals, and comments.
+   - Per-demo duplication:
+     - Each affected demo folder contains its own `IO.java` to avoid cross-folder dependencies and keep examples self-contained.
+   - Safety:
+     - The codemod script skips editing `IO.java` itself to avoid recursive rewrites.

 Component Relationships
 - Notebooks (.ijnb)
   - Interactive, exploratory code and notes.